-1. Measuring and assessing the performance of clinic services through the collection and analysis of data.

-2. Conducting performance improvement initiatives and taking action where indicated, including the design of new services and the improvement of existing services.
+- 1. Measuring and assessing performance through the collection and analysis of data and - 2.
+Conducting performance improvement initiatives, taking action where indicated, including the design of new services and the improvement of existing services.

 The tools used to conduct these activities are described in Appendix A, at the end of this Plan.